Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in relativistic physics: from toy models to finite density QCD

-\item {\it Random matrix theory} -- Random matrix theory (RMT) models of finite density QCD are another way to study the accessibility of CL to outstanding problems in QCD.
-Such models can be constructed with complex fermion determinants and feature finite density phase transitions, where many problems with CL can arise.
-Some recent work on one of these models suggests that with suitably designed reweighting methods, CL is able to fully reproduce the known analytical solution to the model at the finite phase transition~\cite{2017EPJWC13707030B}.
+In addition, an extended gauge cooling procedure was proposed and shown to deliver exact results in the regime of light quark masses~\cite{Nagata:2016alq,Nagata2016b}.
+Here, the general idea is to avoid small eigenvalues of the Dirac operator which could possibly spoil the correctnes of CL~\cite{Splittorff2015,Ichihara2016}.

-\item {\it Polyakov loop model} -- Attempts to control and stabilize the Langevin evolution on these toy models for QCD have led to breakthroughs in methodology.
-One - already discussed above - is dynamic stabilization, which modifies the drift term of the Langevin equation in order to control fluctuations that might lead the simulation into the complex plane.
-Another, gauge cooling~\cite{SeilerGaugeCooling, Bongiovanni:2013nxa, Bongiovanni:2014rna}, has allowed for a successful simulation of a QCD-like gauge model, namely the Polyakov loop model, at finite density.
+Moreover, models with finite-density phase transition, where many problems with CL may arise, has been addressed.
+A recent work on one of these models suggests that with suitably designed reweighting methods, CL is able to fully reproduce the known analytical solution of the model at the finite-density phase transition~\cite{2017EPJWC13707030B}.